mpolednik/mpolednik.github.io/_posts/2017-07-13-software-engineer-meets-ansible.md

 ## Step 2.2: engine deployment

 Actually, I didn't get that far.
-Something to hope for in the next post? :)
+Something to hope for in a future post? :)

 ## Summary